 The governing body will review fixed-term exclusions of any length on request by parents who feel that the sanction is unjustified.
 They will automatically review all cases of permanent exclusion, as well as any fixed-term exclusions that would lead to a pupil being excluded for more than 15 days of a school term or missing a public exam.
-The review panel will look at the evidence and the records leading up to the exclusion and decide whether the headteacher has made a fair decision and if exclusion is the appropriate sanction.
+The review panel will look at the evidence and the records leading up to the exclusion and decide whether the Head of School / Executive Headteacher has made a fair decision and if exclusion is the appropriate sanction.